Happy #NoPornovember, Fighters! This month, we’re all about highlighting how change begins with each of us taking a stand for love in our communities.

 Many people know YouTuber Chaz Smith as the hilarious “Water is not Wet” dude, or the guy who mispronounces things.
 But what you may not know about Chaz is not only that he’s got over 787,000 YouTube subscribers, but he’s also a Fighter with this global movement for love.

-Chaz is one of more than four million people who are waking up to porn’s harms.
-You can join him, and us, by signing the Fighter Pledge and joining this fight for love.
+Chaz is one of millions of people who are waking up to porn’s harms.
+You can join him, and us, by becoming a Fighter and taking up this fight for love.
 What do you have to lose?

 2. Annie from Ohio